a-amansharma/esp32-six-wheel-drive/README.md

 * Right button
 * Stop button

-The first working version of the rover.
+The first working version of the Car.

 ---